open-ch/git-migration/README.md

 - [./git-check-filesizes.sh](./git-check-filesizes.sh) – Checks for files/blobs too large to import
     - To run with a custom size `MAX_SIZE_KB=15625 ./git-check-filesizes.sh <repo_path>` (default: 1024kb)
-- [./git-find-blob.pm](./git-find-blob.pm) – Helper to identify which commits these file blobs are from.
+- [./git-find-blob.pm](./git-find-blob.pm) – Helper to identify which commits these file-blobs are from.
     - Uses the blobs detected by the above script: `./git-find-blob.pm <repo_path> <blob>`

 To remove large files [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) with